Last updated 12 July 2021

 The beauty of travel is that, away from many of the responsibilities and commitments of everyday life, you have all the time in the world.

 Many people fill that time with sightseeing and lists, packing their schedule with as many deadlines and commitments as they’d have in the office.
-With only a short amount of time to spend in one place, it can be easy to approach travel as a project, with a set of milestones to hit before you leave.
+With only a short amount of time to spend in one place - and sometimes a hint of travel FOMO - it can be easy to approach travel as a project, with a set of milestones to hit before you leave.

 Instead, I suggest embracing the freedom you have when you arrive in a new place.
 It’s the freedom of an anonymity and an empty calendar, where you can see everything or nothing, depending on your mood.
 Where you can decide to sit in a piazza for hours or hop on a train to nowhere in particular, simply on a whim.